About

 Methodology

-The WIMBY project will analyse how wind power affects the different communities and ecosystems across Europe thanks to a series of interactive engagement tools.
-Through studies and data collection, the research will develop scenarios, guidelines and models that can be applied on a large scale.
+The WIMBY project analysed how wind power affected different communities and ecosystems across Europe through a series of interactive engagement tools.
+Through studies and data collection, the research developed scenarios, guidelines, and models that could be applied on a large scale.

-The project is a multilevel study, where the team’s experience and existing studies are applied on four pilot cases.
-It will proceed as follows:
+The project was a multilevel study, where the team’s experience and existing studies were applied to four pilot cases.
+It proceeded as follows:

 • Identify and assess the concerns and impacts from social, health, and environmental perspectives